 Six Big Losses

-Each OEE component has 2 main types of loss:
+Each OEE component has 2 common types of loss:

 Equipment failure - e.g. breakages, emergency shutdowns, faults

 Planned stops - e.g. cleaning, retooling, starting up/shutting down

 Speed loss - e.g. inconsistent inputs, lack of maintenance, machine age/condition